swcarpentry/training-course/_submissions/round-12/2/2015-03-12-matthew-collins.md

     bash do-stats.sh *[AB].txt | bash sorted.sh

-a.
-A sorted list of file names processed by do-stats.sh (They've mistaken the command sort for the script they wrote sorted.sh OR they forgot that sorted outputs the sorted number of lines and does not just sort names of files.)
+1. A sorted list of file names processed by do-stats.sh (They've mistaken the command sort for the script they wrote sorted.sh OR they forgot that sorted outputs the sorted number of lines and does not just sort names of files.)

-b.
-An error because sorted.sh expects a parameter with a "*" in it.
+2. An error because sorted.sh expects a parameter with a "*" in it.
 (They have think that "$@" is a placeholder only for file globs like the example.)

-c.
-An error because the output of one script can't be sent to another script.
+3. An error because the output of one script can't be sent to another script.
     (The answer I am really checking to make sure they do not give.)

-d.
-A sorted list of the total number of lines in each file that was processed by do-state.sh.
+4. A sorted list of the total number of lines in each file that was processed by do-state.sh.
 (The right answer.)